 Traditionally, Chan does all his own stunts

 and in his days of producing low-budget Hong Kong chop-socky that was the only way it was ever done.
 So, if you see Jackie Chan's character fall through three awnings onto the street below?
 Really him.
-You see Chan's character roll artfully over a running circular saw - a running circular saw people!
+You see Chan's character roll artfully over a running circular saw

 But worry not — Jackie always OK

 And in case you don't believe it, there's usually a montage of outtakes over the end credits showing things going wrong while filming (go to Youtube and search for Jackie Chan outtakes... and prepare to be amazed!).
 Often involving ambulances.
 It's a good thing he's been so successful, because he's gone on record in many interviews as saying that no insurance company in the world

 will give him coverage.
 As he's grown older, despite being one hell of a Badass Grandpa

 at the age of 60

 of his stunts, partly because he has been told that if he falls on his head one more time

 it will KILL HIM, also in part because in the Hollywood system, insurance for the stars is a must and, as aforementioned, he has a little trouble with that.